-- All direct online/remote contact with KAN students should be via Learnium, no volunteer teachers, mentors or third parties should have access to student email addresses or vice-versa. - Learnium correspondence is overseen by the Director. - The "main room" of virtual sessions on zoom will be recorded to the cloud (including the chat) and mentors/volunteer teachers will always be present with students. - One-to-one and small-group meetings should, whenever possible, take place in public or semi-public places, online, a zoom break-out room is equivalent to a semi-public place as these will not be recorded but are open for other supervisors to 'pop-in.' - If a disclosure happens (see Best Practice for dealing with disclosure) online, mentors, volunteer teacher or third parties will ensure a copy of the chat/message is kept and/or copy and paste the full message into a word document to pass onto the DSL.
+- All direct online/remote contact with KAN students should be via Brightside, no volunteer teachers, mentors or third parties should have access to student email addresses or vice-versa. - Brightside correspondence is overseen by the Director of Service and Partnerships. - The "main room" of virtual sessions on Teams will be recorded to the cloud (including the chat) and mentors/volunteer teachers will always be present with students.

+- One-to-one and small-group meetings should, whenever possible, take place in public or semi-public places, online, a Teams break-out room is equivalent to a semi-public place as these will not be recorded but are open for other supervisors to 'pop-in.' - If a disclosure happens (see Best Practice for dealing with disclosure) online, mentors, volunteer teacher or third parties will ensure a copy of the chat/message is kept and/or copy and paste the full message into a word document to pass onto the DSL.